rfdickerson/swift-evolution/proposals/NNNN-swiftpm-multi-package-repos.md

 repository.
 In some organizations, this can even take the form of *all* projects being in a single repository (a "monorepo").
-For other organizations, for example LLVM + Clang + Swift itself, this may take a much more limited scope of simply related projects split among repositories in an ad hoc manner.
+For other organizations, for example LLVM + Clang + Swift itself, this may take a much more limited scope of related projects split among repositories in an ad hoc manner.

 Adoption of the Swift package manager in these environents requires some ability for packages to (a) not be tied to being in the root of the repository, and (b)